serAnkii/Credit_Card_fraud_detection/README.md

 ```
 python main.py
 ```
-This would create a serialized version of our model into a file model.pkl
+This would create a serialized version of our model into a file credit_fraud.pkl

 2. Run app.py using below command to start Flask API
 ```